 Surface Lifts (Magic Carpet and Sunkid Lifts)

-The Magic Carpet and SunKid are surface lifts, a way to get back to the top of the mountain without having to ride the chairlift.
+The Magic Carpet and SunKid are surface lifts... a way to get back to the top of the mountain without having to ride the chairlift.
 Think of it as a moving sidewalk for the snow.
 Your feet never have to leave the ground.
-It allows you to ski or snowboard to the bottom of Snowbird Trail, a beginner's trail, and then scoot onto the conveyor and it will take you to the top where you will slide off the conveyor onto the snow surface.
+These lifts allow you to ski or snowboard to the bottom of the Snowbird Trail, where you'll then scoot onto the conveyor and it will take you back to the top.
 Ski Big Bear has 3 surface lifts which are available at a reduced rate for beginners.

 Ski Big Bear has 4 aerial chairlifts.
 Each chair on the chairlift is able to hold one or two people.
 The chairlift takes you to the top of the mountain.
 Chairlifts require a little practice to use.
 Beginners should start with the Little Bear Chair.
 Ski Big Bear recommends that you take a lesson with the snowsports school to learn how to ride the chairlift.
 Make the lift attendant aware if it is your first time riding the chairlift.
 No matter how long you have been riding a chairlift, you should ride with the bar down, sit still, always face forward and never reach for a dropped item.

 Skiing and snowboarding are active sports.
 You will want to wear comfortable clothing, and it is advisable to dress in layers... preferably clothing with insulation and wicking properties.
 Layering allows you to add and remove layers as the temperature changes.
 If you start to get too warm and start to sweat, you want to be able to remove a layer or two.
 Otherwise, it may cause you to become too chilled when the temperature drops.
 If the temperature drops, you can add more clothing to your comfort level.
 Cover your basics with water resistant or waterproof pants and winter jackets.